vampirot800/Automaton-Regular-Expression/README.md

 # Automaton-Regular-Expression

 ## Description
-The language I chose was
+The language I chose was elven

 This is just a toy example of a language but the rules it follows are similar to those used for… problem where …